gomorpheus/morpheus-docs/experimental/innodb/mysqlRouter.rst

            mysqlrouter --bootstrap clusterAdmin@adb-5:3306 --account routeruser --user=root

-        You should get back a number of ports available to connect ot.
+        You should get back a number of ports available to connect to.

         .. code-block:: bash